mohsinsyed/sample-bot-isitup/README.md

 now -e VIBER_PUBLIC_ACCOUNT_ACCESS_TOKEN_KEY="YOUR_PUBLIC_ACCOUNT_TOKEN"
 ```

 **That's it!** Now your bot is deployed.
 Start talking with it in your Viber app.
-Simply navigate to your Public Account and click on the `Message` button.
+Simply navigate to your Public Account and click on the `Message` buttons.

 ## License